66: Hurricane Preparedness Tips to Survive the Storm

 - Watches are issued when a hurricane or tropical storm may occur within 48-hours.
 When a watch is issued, it’s time to double-check your preparations, make sure your vehicle is fully fueled, and start getting ready things in case you need to get out of dodge.

-- Warnings are issued when a hurricane, tropical storm is likely to occur within 36-hours.
+- Warnings are issued when a hurricane, or tropical storm is likely to occur within 36-hours.
 When a warning is released, wrap up your preparations and consider launching your evacuation plan.

 Form a network with others to help keep each other informed and help out in a disaster.
 The minute one of you notices something terrible headed your way, pass the word on to others.